lewibs/keyfile/README.md

 * rules.mk!!!!
 * add a mod_pass key that applys a mod from a upper level to a lower level
 * add a bitmap_key that turns on layer a then b at the same time
+* Fix the bad path for a kf infinate recursion issue. to duplicate just give a bad path.

 ## Build:
 python ./src/keyfile.py -i C:\Users\lewibs\github\keyfile\examples\lewibs.planck.ez.glow.kf -n keyboard -o ./examples/output